 Day 7: Sipi Falls

 Day 8: Sipi Falls to Jinja

 Day 9: Jinja – White Water Rafting (or alternative activity of your choice)

 Day 10: Jinja to Kampala

-Ziwa Rhino Sanctuary is a collaborative effort between the Rhino Fund Uganda (a Ugandan NGO committed to the restoration of Uganda’s rhinoceros population) and the Uganda Wildlife Authority.
+Ziwa Rhino Sanctuary is a collaborative effort between Rhino Fund Uganda (a Ugandan NGO committed to the restoration of Uganda’s rhino population) and the Uganda Wildlife Authority.

 The sanctuary offers a secure place where rhino populations can be expanded by breeding, protected from human and non-human predators and gradually be re-introduced into Uganda’s national parks, while at the same time allowing the public to enjoy these majestic animals.
 The sanctuary also provides a safe haven for a healthy population of smaller game species, notably the beautiful bush buck and an abundance of wetland birdlife, including the rare and elusive shoebill stork.

 8.30 Please be at the Red Chilli reception by 8.15am at the latest.
 Depart in a customised pop-top safari minibus with driver/guide (max 8 passengers per trip).

 12:00 Arrive at Ziwa Rhino Sanctuary around midday.
 Check in to your accommodation at the sanctuary guest house and enjoy a leisurely lunch (upgrades to the more up-market Amuka Lodge available – please enquire for further information).